StoneStepsInc/exiv2-nuget/README.md

     Install-Package StoneSteps.zLib.VS2022.Static -ProjectName exiv2lib_int
     Install-Package StoneSteps.Expat.VS2022.Static -ProjectName exiv2-xmp

+For consistency, rename the newly-created `packages.config` to `packages.exiv2lib_int.config`.
+The one in the xmpsdk directory is created for a single project and can remain as `package.config`.

-These commands modify `.vcxproj` files to add build instructions from installed packages, as well as references to `packages.config`.
+These commands modify `.vcxproj` files to add build instructions from installed packages, as well as references to `packages*.config` files.

 Generate patches for all three `.vcxproj` files in the same way using the base installation directory saved earlier.

-    devops\create-vs-nuget-patches ^
+    devops\create-vs-nuget-patches exiv2-0.28.3_base exiv2-0.28.3
-        exiv2-0.28.0-Source_base ^
-        exiv2-0.28.0-Source

-Note that `.vcxproj` files are expected to use CRLF line endings, but `patch` gets confused when it finds mixed line endings and having LF only works out most optimally.
-Visual Studio 2022 and build tools that come with it will accept these files with LF line endings.
+Note that `.vcxproj` files are expected to use CRLF line endings, but `patch` may get confused when it finds mixed line endings, which requires `--binary` option in some commands when patching.
+Because of that, make sure not to allow your IDE to correct CRLF line endings to LF when opening these patches in the editor, as patch constructs are expected to contain LF line endings and chunks of `.vcxproj` files will have CRLF.
+This is expected.

 Edit the generated patch file to make paths at the top to use forward slashes for path segment separators, remove quotes and